kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The superior man is satisfied and composed; the mean man is always full of distress. - Confucius
+    ## Reviewing what you have learned and learning anew, you are fit to be a teacher. - Confucius